kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 This means that if a new, higher-priority pod comes in and the only way to fit it is by taking the space the Deferred pod is trying to grow into, the standard preemption logic applies.
 This might mean the resizing pod itself gets evicted if it’s the best victim candidate.
 While we would rather not kill pods unnecessarily, this behavior is consistent with the rest of the scheduler's logic.

-#### Shifting Preemption Victims during Scheduler Restart

-If a `Deferred` resize was mid-preemption when the scheduler crashed or restarted, the new scheduler instance might select a different victim pod than the original instance did.
-This can happen due to:

-*   Changes in cluster state (new pods, node updates) during the scheduler's downtime.
-*   Non-deterministic tie-breaking when multiple low-priority pods satisfy the resource requirement equally well.

-In specific edge cases, this leads to redundant preemption.
-"Victim A" (targeted by the first scheduler) and "Victim B" (targeted by the second scheduler) may both be terminated to satisfy a single resize request.

-Mitigations:
-*   **Idempotency:** The `Delete` API is already idempotent.
-If the scheduler picks the same victim upon restart, the API server simply acknowledges the request without further disruption.
-*   **Acceptable Waste:** In the Kubernetes priority model, ensuring the success of a higher-priority workload (the resizing pod) justifies the potential loss of multiple lower-priority victims during a rare control-plane failure.

-To address double preemption risks across scheduler restarts and long graceful termination periods, we are exploring tracking mechanisms (such as using the pod's nominated node name).
-We will fully evaluate these options and finalize the approach for Beta; see details in [Tracking Preemption Nominations to Avoid Double Preemption](#tracking-preemption-nominations-to-avoid-double-preemption).

 ##### Risk of Additional Preemption

 The Scheduler (via the `NodeResourcesFit` plugin) assumes the resources of pods to be `max(desired, allocated, actual)`.
 This ensures that the node does not end up overcommitted in the event that Kubelet actuates a resize while the new pod is being scheduled.
 This behavior is correct for scheduling of newly created pods.